Near2Perfection-Pty-Ltd/.github/profile/README.md

 # Near2Perfection-Pty-Ltd

-Welcome to Near2Perfection-Pty-Ltd, a dynamic organization founded in 2021 by [Your Name] and [Your Wife's Name].
+Welcome to Near2Perfection-Pty-Ltd, a dynamic organization founded in 2021 by [Bradfield JL Phillips] and [Carmen M Phillips].
 As the Managing Director/CTO and CEO, respectively, we lead a passionate team dedicated to excellence in two key departments: Tutoring Services and IT.

 ## About Us